RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - It can also create issues of consistency and coordination between the state and federal court systems.
 - Federal–state court interaction
   - federal jurisdiction is that exercised by a Chapter III court.
-  - state courts to exercise federal judicial power (s 77) (the ‘autochthonous expedient’) as well as state judicial power.
+  - state courts to exercise federal judicial power (s 77) (the 'autochthonous expedient') as well as state judicial power.
   - Jurisdiction of Courts (Cross-Vesting) Act 1987
     - vested the non-federal jurisdiction of the state courts in the Federal Court and the Family Court, and in turn it vested most of the federal jurisdiction in the state Supreme Courts.
   - Re Wakim; ex parte McNally (1999)
     - Held that the 1987 legislation and the corporations law cross-vesting scheme were invalid to the extent that they purported to confer state jurisdiction on federal courts.
     - state could not refer power to a federal court, and it established that the Federal Court(s) cannot hear matters whose only jurisdiction is cross-vested state jurisdiction.
-    - there should be a single ‘justiciable controversy’, identifiable separately from the proceedings, with a ‘common substratum of facts’.
+    - there should be a single 'justiciable controversy', identifiable separately from the proceedings, with a 'common substratum of facts'.
 - Traveling through the court hierarchy
   - No absolute right of appeal,
 - mens rea